any-docs/css/content/reference/values/revert-layer/index.md

 If there is no other cascade layer to revert to for the matching CSS rule, the property value rolls back to the [computed value](/guides/Cascade/Property_value_processing#computed_value) derived from the current layer.
 Furthermore, if there is no matching CSS rule in the current layer, the property value for the element rolls back to the style defined in a previous [style origin](/en-US/docs/Glossary/Style_origin).

-This keyword can be applied to any CSS property, including the CSS shorthand property {{cssxref("all")}}.
+This keyword can be applied to any CSS property, including the CSS shorthand property `all`.

 ## Revert-layer vs. revert

 The `revert-layer` keyword lets you rollback styles to those specified in previous cascade layers within the [author origin](/en-US/docs/Glossary/Style_origin).
-The {{cssxref("revert")}} keyword, in comparison, lets you roll back styles applied in the author origin to those specified in the user origin or user-agent origin.
+The `revert` keyword, in comparison, lets you roll back styles applied in the author origin to those specified in the user origin or user-agent origin.

 The `revert-layer` keyword is ideally meant to be applied to properties within a cascade layer.
 However, if applied to properties outside a cascade layer, it rolls back property values to any values set by presentational hints (such as `width` and `height` attributes or the `<s>` element in HTML), defaulting to the values established by the user agent's stylesheet or user styles.
 Unlike the `revert` keyword, which considers presentational hints as part of the author origin and reverts them as well, the `revert-layer` keyword ignores presentational hints outside the cascade layer, so it does not revert them.